lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 We see the old mill, next to the river.
 On the mill, charms and effigies are attached.
 We hear voices/noises, carried by the wind, originating from the mill.
-In a cornflower field, we spot a kobold camp, with a dozen orso huts.
+Next to the mill in a cornflower field, we spot a kobold camp, with a dozen or so huts and woodpulp.

 ## Loot:
 - [[Javelin of Lightning]] - Copper Javelin (Given to [[Keth]])